Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 Hygiene and Public Toilets

 Lucknow is a tier-2 modern city in India.
-It has been in top positions for the Swachch Bharat mission.
+It has been a key player in the Swachch Bharat mission.

 The bottom line is that Sulabh Complex public toilets are available frequently inside the city.
-Overall, the city is clean, follows proper hygiene, and has public restrooms near attractions.
+The city is clean, follows proper hygiene, and has public restrooms near attractions.

 Mode of Transport Between Attractions

-Being a modern city, Lucknow is equipped with plentiful transport options.
-Most attractions fall in Old Lucknow and are at a walkable distance from each other.
+As a modern city, Lucknow has plentiful transport options.
+Most attractions are in Old Lucknow and are walkable.

 • Public Transport: Lucknow Metro, electric city buses, and rickshaws.

-• Private Transport: Ola, Uber (preferred), and Rapido (prefererred if you’re solo).
+• Private Transport: Ola, Uber (preferred), and Rapido (preferred if you’re solo).

 How to Reach Lucknow?